Loveth221/MY-DSA-SQL-PROJECT/README.md

 Select * From [dbo].[vw_dbokmsdboord]

----Question 7: Which (Small business customer) had the highest sales?
+ - Question 7: Which (Small business customer) had the highest sales?

 WITH CustomerRevenue AS (